-Our specialist psychologist works with teenagers to ensure a seamless transition into the adult haemophilia service.
-The co-location of the child and adult haemophilia centres on the same hospital site allows us to support patients with inherited bleeding disorders from the womb through birth, childhood and adulthood.
+Our specialist psychologist works with teenagers to support their transition into the adult haemophilia service.
+The child and adult haemophilia centres are on the same hospital site, which allows us to support patients with inherited bleeding disorders from the womb through birth, childhood and adulthood.

 Children’s thrombosis and general haematology

-We care for babies and children with thrombosis jointly with other specialist teams.
+We care for babies and children with thrombosis with other specialist teams.

 Our anticoagulation service supports local children with the management of blood clotting conditions.
 It also provides an advisory service for those under the care of other local hospitals.